MARKETProtocol/docs/source/includes/_smartcontracts.md

 /// capPrice maximum tradeable price of this contract, contract enters settlement if breached
 /// priceDecimalPlaces number of decimal places to convert our queried price from a floating point to
 /// an integer
-/// qtyDecimalPlaces decimal places to multiply traded qty by.
+/// qtyMultiplier multiply traded qty by this value from base units of collateral token.
 /// expirationTimeStamp - seconds from epoch that this contract expires and enters settlement function MarketContract(
     string contractName,